Rapeseed cultivation guide

 Spring varieties | 30–40 | 5–6 | 50,000-70,000 |

-4. Lubrication and Nutrition
+4. Fertilization and Nutrition

-4.1.1 Importance of Balanced Lubrication
+4.1.1 Importance of Balanced Fertilization

 Balanced nutrition ensures:

-- Rapid rosette growth and a strong root system.
+Rapid rosette growth and a strong root system.

-- High production of pods and seeds.
-Stress
+High production of pods and seeds.

-- resistance (drought, frost).
+Stress resistance (drought, frost).

-- Increase in oil content (up to 45%).
-Disease
+Increase in oil content (up to 45%).

-- prevention by strengthening the plant’s defenses.
+Disease prevention by strengthening the plant’s defenses.

 4.1.2 Particular Nutrition Characteristics of Rapeseed

-- It absorbs nutrients from deep layers of soil.
+It absorbs nutrients from deep layers of soil.

-- It utilizes fertilizer residues from previous crops.
+It utilizes fertilizer residues from previous crops.

-- High Sulfur Requirements (S):
+High Sulfur Requirements (S):

-- Essential for the synthesis of sulfurous amino acids and oils.
+Essential for the synthesis of sulfurous amino acids and oils.

-- Promotes pod growth and seed formation.
+Promotes pod growth and seed formation

-- Critical for fertilization and lobe formation.
+Critical for fertilization and lobe formation.

-- It is mainly required during the flowering phase.
+It is mainly required during the flowering phase.

-- Powerful Response to Foliar Nutrition:
+Powerful Response to Foliar Nutrition:

-- Rapid correction of microelement deficiencies during the growth and flowering phase.
+Rapid correction of microelement deficiencies during the growth and flowering phase.

-4.1.3 Lubrication Strategy by Development Stage
+4.1.3 Fertilization Strategy by Development Stage

 Stage | Main Nutrition Needs | Essential Nutrients |